fenago/rabbitmq-jupyterlab/Lab_3_learning.md

 `rabbitmq-service` utility (used in Windows to start RabbitMQ as a Windows service), or `rabbitmq-env.conf` (using in Unix-like operating systems by RabbitMQ to configure environment variables).
-At the beginning of the chapter we covered several such variables related to the location of the RabbitMQ database, logs, and configuration file.
+At the beginning of the lab we covered several such variables related to the location of the RabbitMQ database, logs, and configuration file.
 Here are several more you can configure: